AWS Outages 2023 and 2025: When the Internet Backbone Faltered

 United States: FTC Investigation (Verified)

-On March 22, 2023, the Federal Trade Commission issued an official Request for Information examining cloud computing business practices.
-The FTC specifically investigated:
+On March 22, 2023, the Federal Trade Commission issued an official Request for Information examining cloud computing business practices.9 The FTC specifically investigated:

-The FTC received 102 public comments and published findings in November 2023.
-The investigation continues, with ongoing examination of:
+The FTC received 102 public comments and published a "What we heard and learned" summary in November 2023.10 The Commission continues examining:

 United Kingdom: Sovereign Cloud Push (Verified)